The marketing strategy of industry disruptors

 One of the ways of lowering costs for consumers is using the internet and other technology to cut out the old middle man, who, from what we can see today, was funneling maybe too much value for himself.
 The jobs market will adjust in time but not without some pain.

 Another key success factor is scale.
 Thanks to its sheer size Alibaba can offer services for next to nothing but still make a profit due to the colossal numbers of transactions it makes.

 Understanding these five principles is a good start to getting ready to disrupt whether you’re a startup or an established company.
 This is the new way of doing business and it’s not going anywhere anytime soon.

 Dominique Turpin is the President of IMD and the Nestlé Professor.

-Learn how to develop your leadership skills with the IMD Global Leader Index, a free tool that allows managers to assess and benchmark their leadership skills, or at IMD’s upcoming program Orchestrating Winning Performance (OWP).
+Learn how to develop your leadership skills at IMD’s upcoming program Orchestrating Winning Performance (OWP).